 The requirement for a MNPP was approved at the 59th Porsche Parade at Monterey, California.
 The MNPP is the single point of reference for all National policy and procedures as derived from the Bylaws and approved by the Board of Directors and Executive Council.
 The MNPP is a living document.
 It contains the most current policies (as approved by the Board of Directors) and procedures (as approved by the Executive Council).
 (Typically, procedures that fall under policy will be created or modified based upon Executive Council approval.)
 The document also contains those guidelines that impact the National organization.
 The Policy Committee is responsible for maintaining and updating the document.
-It is important to note that in accordance with Article XIII of PCA National Bylaws, chartered Regional Club's Bylaws and policies shall not conflict with PCA National Bylaws or policies.
+It is important to note that in accordance with Article XIII of PCA National Bylaws, chartered Regional Clubs must comply with National rules, regulations and recommendations.
+Hence, a Regional Club's Bylaws and policies shall not conflict with PCA National Bylaws or policies.